JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 Runtime selection is internal.
 Consumers use the same `createCedarling` API in every supported runtime and should follow the [package README](../README.md).

+`src/helpers/constants.ts` is the single maintainer location for SDK fixed
+values: typed defaults, numeric limits, accepted field sets, allowlists, validation patterns, normalized error messages, and operation error policies.
+Public literal types are derived from its canonical tuples.
+Keep dynamic state and feature-specific behavior in their owning modules; do not introduce a second fixed-value list beside a consumer.

+`src/helpers/records.ts` owns descriptor-safe structural inspection, while `src/helpers/validation.ts` builds reusable input rules on that Interface.
+Feature modules still choose accepted prototypes, validation paths, string normalization, and error categories so consolidation does not erase domain semantics.

 ## Initialization paths